archiver-appliance/epicsarchiver-retrieval-client/docs/command.rst

       Archive all PVs included in the files passed as parameters

     Options:
+      --appliance TEXT  Force PVs to be archived on the specified appliance (in a cluster)
       --help            Show this message and exit.
+        Usage: epicsarchiver archive [OPTIONS] [FILES]...